RINT3579/RINT3579/README.md

 # 👋 Hi there, I’m REI TAKAHASHI
+I am in my second year for my master's in computer science.
 - 👀 I’m interested in Front-End Technologies
 - 🌱 I’m currently learning Vue.js ，React and Python